s1998/compiler/README.md

 ## Implementation details

 Symbol table is stored using linked list.

 Hashmap is used to store the ending pairs of if-fi, while-do-done and begin-end.

+Files :

+lex.h and lex.c : Used for lexical analysis.

+code_gen_advanced.c : Used to generate the assembly code.

+hashmap.c and list.c : Used for hashmap and list implementation.

 ## References
 For hashmap, source : http://www.kaushikbaruah.com/posts/data-structure-in-c-hashmap/